What Are DISC Personality Styles? Each Style Listed & Explained

 • Goals: Supporting colleagues, communicating, friendship

-• Fears: Not being popular, not being appreciated
+• Fears: Being left out, not being appreciated

 • Leadership: Taking care of team members, expressing emotions